 Join Notes & Sargam on

-If you wish to get Sargam notations for a song, which is already not available here, then you may place your request.
+If you wish to get Sargam for hindi bengali and other songs, which are already not available here, then you may place your request.

 Send in the lyrics (in English alphabets) for your requested song.

 Mention a link where I can listen to your requested song/tune.

 It takes me about 3 days to jot down the notations in SARGAM format.

 The notations in S R G M... format will be sent to your email id within 72 hours of payment realization.

 This is an informal yet comprehensive resource of musical notes of Indian, Indian Film Music and Hollywood songs and tunes.

 So, you are a music lover.
 You play some instrument too.
 But you are stuck.
 You have looked around everywhere for notations of the music that you want to play on your instrument, but alas! little luck.
 Those resources are either charging money or are incomplete.
 But the good news is, you have landed up on Notes & Sargam – a comprehensive, easy to navigate, easy to understand, and above all absolutely free resource for music lovers like you who just want to play their favorite music on their instruments.

 This website will surely make you happy as here you will find Sargams (some call it notations, swaralipi, notes, etc.) of various Regional, Indian, Western songs, tunes, theme music, jingles etc., which have been enlisted categorically to make it easier for you to find what you want.
 So, explore, play, learn and enjoy!